Silicone Hydrogel Contact Lenses

 Extended Wear Silicone Hydrogel Contacts

-Some silicone hydrogel contacts are approved for extended wear, but that doesn't mean every silicone hydrogel lens can be slept in.
-Overnight wear should only happen if your eye doctor prescribed that schedule.
-Your eye health, lens type, and wearing history all affect whether extended wear is appropriate.
+Some silicone hydrogel contacts are approved for extended wear, but that does not mean every silicone hydrogel lens can be slept in.
+Overnight wear should only happen when your eye doctor prescribed that schedule.
+Your eye health, lens type, and wearing history all affect whether extended wear contact lenses are appropriate.

 What Habits Help Silicone Hydrogel Contacts Feel Better?